paoga87/jekyll-v2/_posts/2023-12-28-cybersecurity-framework.md

 subtitle: 'U.S. Federal Cybersecurity Compliance Part II: CSF'
 date: 2023-12-29 13:00:00
 location: New York, NY
-description: If you are just getting started in Cybersecurity, regardless of your organization size, this is one of the first frameworks I would recomment to start with.
+description: If you are just getting started in Cybersecurity, regardless of your organization size, this is one of the first frameworks I would recommend to start with.
 featured_image: 'https://www.nist.gov/sites/default/files/images/2023/08/07/CSF-wheel-revamp-final-white.png'
 ---
 Photo from **NIST**.